2021 British Open: Summary

+Round 1

 The first round was played from 16 to 18 August, as the best of five frames.
 On the first day, defending champion Higgins made his 12th competitive maximum break, in the first frame of his 3–1 win against Alexander Ursenbacher.
 At 46 years and 90 days, Higgins broke his own record as the oldest man to make a maximum break in competition.
 He had previously been the oldest player to make one after completing a maximum at the Championship League in October 2020.
 Higgins became the player with the second most maximum breaks, behind Ronnie O'Sullivan with 15, and now ahead of Stephen Hendry.